swcarpentry/shell-novice/episodes/05-loop.md

 ~~~
 {: .language-bash}

-Using the left arrow key,
+Using the up arrow key,
 Nelle backs up and changes the command `echo` to `bash goostats.sh`:

 ~~~